btcpayserver/btcpayserver-doc/docs/Development/GreenFieldExample.md

 This step is optional, you can also manually create a webhook in the BTCPay Server UI in your store `Settings` -> `Webhooks`.

-### Process webhooks
+### Validate and process webhooks

 This is not really possible with curl in bash but when you run a webserver.
-You can check the examples for NodeJS and PHP.
+You can check the examples for [NodeJS](./GreenFieldExample-NodeJS.md) and [PHP](./GreenfieldExample-PHP.md).

 ### Issue a full refund of an invoice

 Using the [invoice refund endpoint](https://docs.btcpayserver.org/API/Greenfield/v1/#operation/Invoices_Refund) you can issue a full (or even partial) refund of an invoice.
+This will return a link where the customer can claim the refund.

 ```bash
 BTCPAY_INSTANCE="https://mainnet.demo.btcpayserver.org"